gohugoio/hugo/content/templates/partials.md

 By ensuring that we only reference [variables](/layout/variables/) used for both nodes and pages we can use the same partials for both.

+## Partial vs Template

+Version v0.12 of Hugo introduced the partial call inside the template system.
+This is a change to the way partials were handled previously inside the template system.
+This is a change to hthe way partials were handled previously.
+Previously Hugo didn’t treat partials specially and you could include a partial template with the `template` call in the standard template language.

+With the addition of the theme system in v0.11 it became apparent that a theme & override aware partial was needed.

+When using Hugo v0.12 and above please use the `partial` call (and leave out the “partial/” path).
+The old approach will still work, but won’t benefit from the ability to have users override the partial theme file with local layouts.

 ## example header.html
 This header template is used for [spf13.com](http://spf13.com).